Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Hyperspherical Autoencoder (HAE)

 To mitigate this, we replace the standard single-layer embedding with a \textit{Hierarchical Convolutional Stem}.
 Specifically, we design a four-stage Convolutional Neural Network (CNN) that progressively downsamples the input image.
 This enhanced patch embedding layer allows the model to capture fine-grained local features (e.g., edges, textures) in the early stages, which are typically discarded by the large-kernel convolution of standard ViTs.
 The output of this module matches the dimension of the Transformer blocks, serving as a rich input token sequence $\mathbf{z}_{0}$.
 For the subsequent encoding stages, we utilize the pre-trained DINOv3 Transformer backbone, keeping all parameters frozen to preserve the original semantic representations.

 \textbf{Decoder Architecture.} For the decoding stage, we adopt the lightweight yet effective decoder architecture proposed in DC-AE~\cite{chen2024deep}.
 This decoder is designed to efficiently upsample the latent tokens $\mathbf{z}$ back to the pixel space $\hat{\mathbf{x}}$ while minimizing computational overhead.
+Detailed architectural configurations are provided in Appendix~\ref{sec:appendix_autoencoder}.